 The away fans took the early initiative, pre kick-off, with loud chanting and choreographed flag-waving.
 In stark contrast, WSV were almost silent.
 Then, very strangely, both sets of supporters went rather quiet, once the match had gotten underway.
 A Guardian Sportblog post by the always enlightening Raphael Honigstein, which I read shortly after my return to the UK, shed light on this (and helped explain the flyers that we were handed, upon paying our EUR 15.00 each to enter the impressive – and reasonably full - main stand).
 More on Honigstein’s article later...

-My Dad and I had spent the early hours of the night before drinking Altbier at the bar, and listening to Die Toten Hosen (mainly) on the jukebox, in the FC St. Pauli pub (bizarre, I know) close to our hotel.
+My Dad and I had spent the small hours of the previous night drinking Altbier at the bar, and listening to Die Toten Hosen (mainly) on the jukebox, in the FC St. Pauli pub (bizarre, I know) close to our hotel.
 As such, both of us were suffering greatly and, rather shamefully, gave beers at the football a miss (the sausages were excellent, though).
 I was genuinely struggling to keep my eyes open during half-time.
-Thankfully, the game exploded (almost literally) into life during the second period ...both on and off the pitch!
+Thankfully, the game exploded (almost literally) into life during the second period ... both on and off the pitch!

 I still don’t know what for.